janotherson/shaker/README.rst

 The support to use the subnet IPv6 address for tests was introduced with the new agent engine parameter: --agent-ipv6

-We could use the ipv6 subnet address without the need for this flag in the agent engine in an ipv6 only scenario.
-However, the metadata is not supported in IPv6 only when we the SDN backend use the OVN driver.
+We could use the ipv6 subnet address without need this flag in an ipv6 only scenario.
+However, the metadata is not supported in IPv6 only when the SDN backend use the OVN driver.
 In this case, we need to use a dual stack mode (multiple subnets), and it is not guaranteed that the ipv6 subnet will always be in the same order [subnet index required by HEAT template].

 HEAT output reference